-Certain Australian Accounting Standards and Interpretations have been issued or amended but are not yet effective and have not been adopted by the Scheme for the annual reporting period ended 30 June 2018.
+Certain Australian Accounting Standards and Interpretations have been issued or amended but are not yet effective and have not been adopted by the Scheme for the annual reporting period ended 30 June 2019.
 The impact of these standards and interpretations has been assessed and to the extent applicable to the Scheme are outlined in the table below.
 Standards and Interpretations that are not expected to have a material impact on the Scheme have not been included.

-Accounting standard Nature Application date of standard Application date for the Scheme AASB 9 Financial Instruments, and relevant amending standards AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
-This standard addresses the classification, measurement and derecognition of financial assets and liabilities and introduces new rules for hedge accounting.
-Compared to AASB 139, AASB 9 improves and simplifies the approach for classification and measurement of financial assets.
-Management has assessed the impact and concluded that there would be no material change in the financial statements by adoption of AASB 9.
-1 January 2018 1 July 2018 AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on-balance sheet model in similar way to finance leases under AASB 117 Leases .
+Accounting standard Nature Application date of standard Application date for the Scheme AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on-balance sheet model in similar way to finance leases under AASB 117 Leases.
 The standard includes two recognition exemptions for lessees - leases of 'low value' assets and short-term leases.
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments and an asset representing the right to use the underlying asset during the lease term.
 1 January 2019 1 July 2019 AASB 16 contains disclosure requirements for lessees.
 Lessees will need to apply judgement in deciding upon the information to disclose to meet the objective of providing a basis for users of financial statements to assess the effect that leases have on the financial position, financial performance and cash flows of the lessee.
-The adoption of AASB 16 will impact how the Scheme accounts and discloses its leases of offices, motor vehicles and computer equipment.
-The aggregated value of these leased assets is expected to be immaterial on the Scheme's statement of financial position.
-Management will assess the impact in detail before 1 July 2019.
+Management has assessed the impact of the adoption of AASB 16 and will adopt the modified retrospective transition method.
+Under this method, the Scheme will not be required to restate prior period comparatives.
+Any differences between the Scheme's current accounting method and AASB 16 will result in an adjustment to the opening balance of members' fund at 1 July 2019.
+The Trustee has made a quantitative assessment of impact of the adoption of AASB 16 Leases on the Scheme's net assets available for member benefits and has determined the impact to not be significant.
+In addition, the Scheme will elect as a practical expedient not to reassess whether a contract is, or contains, a lease under AASB 16 at the initial application date.
+Instead, the Scheme will apply AASB 16 to contracts that were previously identified as leases under AASB 117 Leases.